meierman1/viac_to_portfolio-performance/README.md

 Create a CHF-Denominated Account and a Portfolio for each VIAC Portfolio.
 Naming does not matter here.

-## Import Securities
+## Import Portfolio and Account transactions

-1. In PP: "File -> Import -> CSV" and select the securities.csv file which you previously generated
+Repeat for each one of your VIAC portfolios:

-2. Change Type of Data to "Securities" and make sure all Columns are correctly recognized (green).
-Otherwise, manually select the corresponding column type.
+1. In PP `File->Import->CSV files`, select the PorfolioTransaction file that was generated
-3. On the next screen, check for errors (there should be none) and click finish
+2. In the preview, change Type of data to `Portfolio Transactions` and make sure all columns are recognized (green), hit next
-4. The next screen shows which funds were recognized and data available (See Updated Configuration Column).
-Unfortunately, a lot of the funds are not recognized this way due to the CS - UBS merger.
-Press OK.
+3. Select the Cash and Securities Accounts and scroll through all transactions (they should all appear with a green checkmark).
+If you imported the securities before, make sure there are no securities imported at the bottom of the list.
+If there are, right click and replace them with the right entry (this may be caused by mismatched naming which is used for identifiaction).
-5. If you want price data for the funds (recommended), you have to manually replace the non-recognized funds:
+4. Repeat the process for the AccountTransaction file (and select `Account Transactions` accordingly), again make sure no new Securities are imported in case some names are mis-matched.

-	1.
+That's it, you are done.
+You can now save your portfolio back into a binary or a securely encoded file.
+Keep this folder around - it makes later updates easier to have the whole transaction history.

-## Import Portfolio transactions
+# Updating the Portfolio

-## Import Account Transactions
+If you want to come back later and update your VIAC portfolio with new transactions, simply download the transactions.json file again and the new buy and sell pdfs.
+Then rerun the tool.
+No duplicate securities will be generated (and duplicate transactions are rejected during import).

 # Know Issues / Limitations